SnowflakePowered/librashader/README.md

 The core parts of librashader such as the preprocessor, the preset parser, the reflection library, and the runtimes, are all licensed under the Mozilla Public License version 2.0.

-The librashader C API, i.e. its headers and definitions, *not its implementation in `librashader_capi`*, are more permissively licensed, and may allow you to use librashader in your permissively licensed or proprietary project.
+The librashader C API, i.e. its headers and definitions, *not its implementation in `librashader-capi`*, are more permissively licensed, and may allow you to use librashader in your permissively licensed or proprietary project.